superlinear-ai/substrate/README.md

 > [!TIP]
 > Make sure to [configure the source of your project's GitHub Pages as GitHub Actions in your project settings](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow) to allow the GitHub Actions workflow to publish your docs.

-## 🍪 Migrating from Cookiecutter

-> [!IMPORTANT]
-> This project was formerly known as `Poetry Cookiecutter` and was based on [Poetry](https://github.com/python-poetry/poetry) and [Cookiecutter](https://github.com/cookiecutter/cookiecutter).
-We will continue to support the original Cookiecutter-based template side by side with the new Copier-based template.
-However, we do encourage users to upgrade to the new Copier-based template by following the instructions below.

-To migrate a project from Cookiecutter to Copier, follow these steps:

-1. In your project repository, run:

-    ```sh
-    # Create a new branch
-    git checkout -b rescaffold

-    # Remove unnecessary files
-    rm -f .cruft.json poetry.lock

-    # Rescaffold the project without changing src/ and tests/
-    uvx copier copy --overwrite --exclude src/ --exclude tests/ gh:superlinear-ai/substrate .
-    ```

-2. Review the changes to `pyproject.toml` and reinsert your project's dependencies.
-3. Review the changes to `README.md` and reinsert your project's documentation.
-4. Commit and push all changes with:

-    ```sh
-    # Stage all changes
-    git add .

-    # Commit the staged changes
-    git commit -m "build: upgrade scaffolding"

-    # Push the committed changes
-    git push origin rescaffold
-    ```

-5. Create a PR from your branch, review it, and merge it!

 ## Contributing

 <details>